dictoon/mayaseed/src/Mayaseed_Docs.md

 #####Lighting Engine#####

-This drop-down menu currently has 2 options **Path Tracing** and **Distributed Ray Tracing**.
+This drop-down menu currently has two options: **Path Tracing** and **Distributed Ray Tracing**.
 Path tracing is more physically accurate and will compute color bleeding and caustics whereas distributed ray tracing is slower but less accurate.

 #####Min Samples#####